alyraafat/Image-Generation/Face_Generation_Using_DCGAN/README.md

 ## Results & Insights

 Our DCGAN, equipped with label smoothing and occasional label flipping, produces high-quality face images.
 Detailed visual results and insights into the model's performance over epochs are showcased within the folder called generated.
+You can definitely run for more epochs so that the faces would be much more realistic.